httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### Dictionary freshness requirement

-To be considered as a match, the dictionary must not yet be expired as a dictionary.
-When iterating through dictionaries looking for a match, the expiration time of the dictionary is calculated by taking the last time the dictionary was fetched and adding the "ttl" seconds from the "Use-As-Dictionary" response.
-If the current time is beyond the expiration time of the dictionary, it MUST be ignored.
+To be considered as a match, the dictionary resource MUST be either fresh [HTTP1.1].
+Or within the "stale-while-revalidate" window defined in [RFC5861].

 ### Dictionary URL matching